2013 Rose Bowl

 The 2013 Rose Bowl, the 99th edition of the annual game, was a college football bowl game played on Tuesday, January 1, 2013, at the same-named stadium in Pasadena, California.
 The Pasadena Tournament of Roses Association is the organizer of the game.
 The game matched Big Ten Conference Champions Wisconsin Badgers against the Pac-12 Conference Champions Stanford Cardinal, a rematch of the same two teams in the 2000 Rose Bowl.
 The Cardinal defeated the Badgers 20–14 for the Rose Bowl Championship.
 This was Wisconsin's third consecutive Rose Bowl defeat.

-Because of sponsorship by Vizio, the first game in the 2013 edition of the Bowl Championship Series was officially titled the Rose Bowl Game presented by VIZIO.
-The contest was televised on ESPN with a radio broadcast on ESPN Radio and XM Satellite Radio, which began at 1:30 PM (PST) with kickoff at 2:10 PM (PST).
+Because of sponsorship by Vizio, the first game in the 2013 edition of the Bowl Championship Series was officially titled the Rose Bowl Game presented by Vizio.
+The contest was televised on ESPN with a radio broadcast on ESPN Radio and XM Satellite Radio, which began at 1:30 p.m.
+(PST) with kickoff at 2:10 p.m.
+(PST).

 The Rose Bowl Game, themed "Oh, the Places You'll Go!", was a contractual sell-out, with 64,500 tickets allocated to the participating teams and conferences.
 The remaining tickets went to the Tournament of Roses members, sponsors, City of Pasadena residents, and the general public.